Gaelic Storm

-Gaelic Storm is a Celtic band founded in Santa Monica, California in 1996.
-Their musical output includes pieces from traditional Irish music, Scottish music, and original tunes in both the Celtic and Celtic rock genres.
-The band had its first big break in 1997, appearing in the film Titanic and recording songs on the movie's soundtrack album.
-Their most recent album, Go Climb A Tree, was released on July 28, 2017.
+Gaelic Storm is an American Celtic band founded in Santa Monica, California, in 1996.
+Their musical output includes pieces from traditional Irish music, Scottish music, and original tunes in both the Celtic folk and Celtic rock genres.
+The band appeared in the 1997 film Titanic and contributed songs to the movie's soundtrack album.
+Additionally, they have released more than a dozen albums of their own, including two compilation albums.

+The band is known for their energetic renditions of traditional Irish music and Scottish traditional music, and for their albums which consistently top the Billboard world music charts.

 History

-Gaelic Storm's origins can be traced back to 1996, when Patrick Murphy and Steve Wehmeyer joined with Steve Twigger, drummer Shep Lonsdale, fiddler Samantha Hunt, and Uillean piper Brian Walsh to perform at O'Brien's Irish Pub and Restaurant in Santa Monica, California, of which Murphy was the manager.
+In 1996, Patrick Murphy and Steve Wehmeyer joined with Steve Twigger, drummer Shep Lonsdale, fiddler Samantha Hunt, and Uillean piper Brian Walsh to perform at O'Brien's Irish Pub and Restaurant in Santa Monica, California, of which Murphy was the manager.
 This led to a number of pub performances for the next year.

 In 1997, Gaelic Storm appeared in the film Titanic as the steerage band, performing "Blarney Pilgrim" (Jig), "John Ryan's Polka", "Kesh Jig" and "Drowsy Maggie" (Reel).
 The first two were published on the second soundtrack album as "An Irish Party in Third Class", while the band's second album, Herding Cats, featured "Blarney Pilgrim" and "Drowsy Maggie" as "Titanic Set (Medley)".

-After this film appearance, Gaelic Storm started touring, and have performed in the United States, Canada, the United Kingdom, France and Japan.
-Brian Walsh left the band before the first album was recorded in 1998.
-Samantha Hunt left sometime in 2000 after the group's second album.
+Following their appearance in the film, the band began touring extensively, performing in the United States, Canada, the United Kingdom, France and Japan.
+Brian Walsh departed from the band prior to the recording of their debut album in 1998.
+Samantha Hunt exited the group in 2000 following the release of their second album.

-The group has released 13 albums since its inception, including the compilation album Special Reserve.
-The band is known for their energetic renditions of traditional Irish music and Scottish traditional music, and for their albums which consistently top the Billboard world music charts.